 As an editorial agent, I am always looking to answer the following question: “What is the heart of your story?”
 And then: “How does everything else tie into the heart of your story?”
 The key words in both of those questions?
 “Your story.”

 Michael Chabon and his wife, writer, Ayelet Waldman, as the rumor goes, critique each other’s work.
 The only thing they ever write to each other in the margins, though, is something along the lines of “You can do better” next to a weak or iffy part.
 I am much closer to the “giving specific critique” side, but I do it in the spirit of, “You can do better.”
-Because I don’t want to tromp through your story and leave my footprints everywhere.
+Because I don’t want my literary agent feedback to tromp through your story and leave my footprints everywhere.